Tollesbury: Features of the village

 At one time Tollesbury was served by six public houses, but the village has only one open at present: The King's Head.
 Other social establishments include The Royal British Legion, the Tollesbury Cruising club and the Tollesbury Sailing club.

 At the centre of the village is 'The Square', which was also known as 'The Green' but correctly called Church Street.
-On the west side of the Square is the King's Head Public House, which was traditionally the seafarers' public house.
+On the west side of the Square is the Grade II listed King's Head Public House, which was traditionally the seafarers' public house.
 It was here that the Tollesbury Yacht Skippers Club was formed when the village was gaining a reputation as a yachting centre during the early part of the 20th century.
 Alterations were made to the pub in 1902 during which parts of a copy of the Great Bible of 1540 were found in the attic.
 On the east side of the Square is Saint Mary's church.

 Cottages line either side of the Square, some of which have been built using bricks which were manufactured locally.

 At Woodrolfe Creek the Woodup Pool is a public salt water lido, which opened in 1907.

 History

 From 1904 to 1951 Tollesbury was served by the Kelvedon and Tollesbury Light Railway, with a small station on the north side of the village.
 The railway continued to Tollesbury Pier 2 km south-east of the village, where promoters hoped to develop land for bungalows, houses, and a yacht station.
 However these plans come to little, and the Tollesbury Pier extension closed in 1921.
-During World War II the pier was destroyed as an anti-invasion precaution, and the area used for defensive guns and to control electrically operated mines blocking the River Blackwater estuary.
+During the Second World War the pier was destroyed as an anti-invasion precaution, and the area used for defensive guns and to control electrically operated mines blocking the River Blackwater estuary.
 In 1943 a Halifax bomber carrying French SOE agents crashed in the river nearby.

-Tucked away in the south east corner of the Square, by the church wall, stands the 18th-century village Lock-up or Cage.
+Tucked away in the south east corner of the Square, by the church wall, stands the 18th-century village lock-up or Cage.
 This wooden building would have been where drunks were held until they sobered up.
 With the village having six public houses at one stage, the Lock-up probably saw quite a bit of business itself.
+The cage has been Grade II listed since 1959.